 Obituary: James Richard Estrada

-James Richard Estrada went home to Heaven peacefully in his Paulden, Arizona, home on Oct.
+James Richard Estrada went home to Heaven peacefully in his Paulden, Arizona home on Oct.
 28, 2020, at the age of 81.
-James was born on September 8, 1939, in Brooklyn, New York, to Ross and Evelyn Estrada.
+James was born on September 8th, 1939 in Brooklyn, New York to Ross and Evelyn Estrada.

-James lived a full life as a wonderful husband, father and grandfather.

-He served in the United States Army and was a long time Arizona resident.

-James is survived by his beloved wife of 59 years, Sandra; son, James Jr. (Norma) and John (Kelly); daughter, Lisa Gaitan (Paul); seven grandchildren; five great-grandchildren; brothers, Ray and Don; sister, Carol Thatcher, along with many nieces and nephews.
+James is survived by his beloved wife of 59 years, Sandra; son, James Jr. (Norma) and John (Kelly); daughter, Lisa Gaitan (Paul);, 7 grandchildren;, 5 great-grandchildren; brothers, Ray and Don; sister, Carol Thatcher, along with many nieces and nephews.

 Information provided by survivors.